Isle of Wight Guru

 The Isle of Wight is generally not the place to come for wild nightlife.
 A large proportion of the Island goes to bed before dark, so if you are the kind of person who wants to drink Jägerbombs for 72 hours then you might be better to look elsewhere.

-Primal Scream at Isle of Wight Festival
+Muse at the Isle of Wight Festival

 Sleepy towns come alive during festival season